This is your brain on the internet

 This is not some kind of popularity contest.

 I just want to share with you what inspires me.
 What I am learning and doing.
-And, hopefully also inspire you to achieve your dreams.
+And, inspire you to achieve the things you want to do!

 Just one more thing…